-The crossroads of Cours Belsunce and Cours Saint-Louis are the zero point of the city.
-All distances between Marseille and the other cities of France are measured from this point.
+The Cours Belsunce - Cours Saint-Louis crossroads is the city’s “zero point” from which all the distances between Marseille and France’s other cities are measured.

 Marseille decided to open its Cours, the locals’ favourite road in the 17th century.
 The Cours was later named Belsunce in memory of the Marseille bishop who won fame during the Great Plague of 1720.

 On the left side stands the Arc de Triomphe on Place d’Aix which was built in 1825 by the architect Michel-Robert Penchaud

 On the right hand side lies Cours Saint-Louis with its 18 cast iron florist pavilions of which only one remains; from 1847 to 1968 their colourful stalls delighted passersby and The Alcazar’s performers were always sure to buy a lucky rose before taking to the stage.
 On the right you’ll see the Fontaine Castellane on the Porte d’Aix-Obélisque road, one of the longest perspectives in Europe.